cyb3rxp/awesome-soc/soar.md

 And in my view, SOAR is more an approach, a vision, based on technology and processes, than a technology or tool per say.

+It aims mainly at:
+* reducing human error;
+* offloading repetitive and valueless tasks for humans, to an automate (security orchestrator);
+* improving integration between tools (thanks to API);
+* increasing performance of SOC/CERT teams (higher workload with the same teams) and processes (quicker processes runs);

 # Simple and commonly needed automation tools